2. About Hadith

 The reader will note differences in the numbering scheme in English and Arabic.
 The reason behind this is that the translator took a few liberties while translating, sometimes splitting or combining the Arabic books, and sometimes splitting or combining the hadith as well.
 This led to a new numbering for the English, while the numbering for the Arabic remained the same.

 On sunnah.com we realize that some people will have an English reference number that has been popularized due to the translation, and some others may consult an Arabic version.
 Sticking with one or the other is not an option due to the numerous errors and inconsistencies (the simplest of which is splitting and combination of hadith that have to be combined and unsplit respectively).

 We are moving toward unified reference numbering schemes corresponding to well-known scholars and publications (the numbering of Muhammad Fuad Abdul Baaqi is one such) slowly.
 You can see an example here.

-If the text numbering in a book has been checked and verified, it will say so at the top of the book page.
-If there is no mention of this, it means it is still in progress and the Arabic references numbers may not be exact in that case.
+If the text and numbering in a book has been checked and verified, it will display a reference number in bold.
+Otherwise it means it is still in progress and the Arabic references numbers may not be exact in that case.